ericjames3681/Growth/README.md

 <br>

 ## Next Steps
-Would have loved to separated the states and cities of each venue as their own property, as to more easily reference them by location.
-Also would love to implement google maps API for the same reason for ease of access to directions should a user show interest in venue.
+There are many opportunities for the future of GROWTH.
+I see the potential for a more complete data set to fetch high defintion images, care instructions, preferred light conditions.
+I'd like to see the option of digitally updating plants in a given "garden" with a timestamp as to reference when the last time was I watered my actual plants.

-Would have also like to have an "event" model, that can only be created to and deleted from by an admin (node repl?), that would link performers to upcoming "events" AT a preferred "venue".
-I can see many possibilities for bugs in this implementation, so would require frequent maintenance, but I personally would love to see when and where performers of choice will be anh given weekend.
+There are many interesting API's utilizing tensor flow object detection, I would love to implement the feature of a user uploading an image or augmented reality in order to identify an unknown plant a user may encounter.